svershin/cuCare/README.md

 __Authors:__ David Carson ([davecarson](http://github.com/davecarson)), Devin Denis ([CURigel](http://github.com/CURigel)), Sergey Vershinin ([svershin](http://github.com/svershin)), and Michael Yuill ([mikeyuill](http://github.com/mikeyuill))

+__NOTE:__
+- The repository has been moved here from BitBucket, and represents the final state of the codebase before it was packaged for submission.
+- Although the commit history appears to have been ported over, it DOES NOT accurately represent the team members' respective contributions (probably because they weren't tagged properly).

 Introduction
 ------

 cuCare is a medical patient management system, written in C++ using the Qt Creator IDE, designed to run under Linux.

-The repository has been moved here from BitBucket, and represents the final state of the codebase before it was packaged for submission.

-__NOTE:__ Although the commit history appears to have been ported over, it DOES NOT accurately represent the team members' respective contributions (probably because they weren't tagged properly).

 Application Deployment Instructions
 ------